ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Receipt Contents Structure {#ReceiptContents}

 The Receipt contents structure is a CBOR array.
-The items the array in order are:
+The items of the array in order are:

 - `signature`: the signature over the Merkle tree root as bstr.